Tornado kills 2 in Indiana with another bout of dangerous storms ongoing

 Here’s the latest:

-- Tornado kills two: An elderly man and woman in Lake Village, Indiana, died after a tornado hit the rural community around an hour south of Chicago, the Newton County, Indiana, coroner said.
+- Tornado kills two: A married couple in their 80s died in Lake Village, Indiana, after a tornado hit the rural community around an hour south of Chicago, the Newton County, Indiana, coroner said.
 Several others were hospitalized.
 First responders said there was “total devastation” in the small community.

-- Several tornadoes reported: Over a dozen tornadoes have been reported so far from Tuesday’s storms in three states: Texas, Illinois and Indiana.
-A long-lasting supercell spawned multiple tornadoes as it tracked across Illinois and Indiana, including one that ripped through Kankakee, Illinois, causing damage to several homes and buildings there.
-Several people were injured, but no one died, the city’s mayor said.
+- Several tornadoes reported Tuesday: Over a dozen tornadoes have been reported from Tuesday’s storms in three states: Texas, Illinois and Indiana.
+A long-lasting supercell spawned multiple tornadoes as it tracked across Illinois and Indiana, including one that ripped through Kankakee and Aroma Park, Illinois, causing damage to several homes and buildings there.
+This twister was preliminarily given an EF-3 rating by the National Weather Service in Central Illinois.
+Several people were injured, but no one died, Kankakee’s mayor said.

-- Storm threat continues: A new burst of energy this afternoon will intensify the threat of severe storms from the Ohio Valley and Mid-Atlantic to the Gulf Coast.
-Multiple tornado watches have been issued, covering more than 18 million people across six states.
-Cincinnati, Cleveland and Houston are some of the major metro areas at risk.

 - Monster hail: The storms also produced softball-sized or larger hail that crushed cars and caused damage in Illinois.
 One hailstone measured 6 inches in diameter, twice the size of a baseball, and may have set a new state record.